rybr-dev/radio-paradise-macos/README.md

 ## Download

-[Download the latest release](https://github.com/rybr-dev/radio-paradise-macos/releases/download/1.0/RP-1.0.dmg).
-Open the DMG file and drag the app to your Applications folder, then run!
+[Download the latest release](https://github.com/rybr-dev/radio-paradise-macos/releases/download/1.0/RP-1.0.zip).
+Open the `.zip` file and drag the revealed **Radio Paradise** app to your Applications folder, then launch it and enjoy the music!

 ## Pretty picture